 Employees are a key pillar in avoiding conflicts of interests.
 All employees of Deutsche Hypo undertake to perform their services with the utmost level of expertise, care and diligence.
-If unavoidable conflicts of interest occur as a result of the different levels of information held by customers and the Bank, care is taken to ensure that these different levels of information are not exploited to the customer's detriment.
+The aim of the management of conflicts of interest is to avoid the negative impact on client interests.
+Conflicts of interest that cannot be avoided are disclosed to the client in writing in the form of a letter of advice.
 In this context, the Compliance teams ensure that recommendations made by employees are submitted in an honest and fair manner in observance of all statutory requirements, subject to adequate risk disclosure.